TheThingsIndustries/lorawan-stack-docs/doc/content/devices/troubleshooting/_index.md

 ## I see "Unable to access the end device" error

-If you're facing this error, your end device has probably been configured with an incorrect server address, so {{% tts %}} Console treats and shows it as in `Other cluster`.
-To regain access to your end device, you should configure it with the correct server address.
-That can be done by accessing device's **General settings** and configuring server address, or by deleting and recreating the end device with an appropriate server address.
+If you're facing this error, your end device has probably been configured with incorrect server addresses, so {{% tts %}} Console treats and shows it as in `Other cluster`.
+To regain access to your end device, you should configure it with the correct server addresses.
+That can be done by accessing device's **General settings** and configuring server addresses, or by deleting and recreating the end device with appropriate server addresses.

 ## How do I see device events?